rkumar/zfm/README.md

 While navigating a directory which has many files with numbers, you may be unable to access certain numbered files.
 There is a check for numbered files that clash with the numbered hotkey (M_SWITCH_OFF_DUPE_CHECK) that can be set.
 I have not used this by default just to reduce processing.

 Some dirs such as Downloads may contain very long file names containing the same first 10 or 20 characters.
 In such case, drilling down is tedious.
-A quicker option is to have FULL_INDEXING.
+A quicker option is to have HINT Mode.
 In this all files are indexed using 1-9, then a-zA-Z. However, this is not the default, since the user has to scan the list to see what the hotkey is.
 I have found that drilling down is much faster -- the first 2 characters of a file or dir often are all we need to get into a dir or get a file.

 Other downloaded files may contain funny or unusual characters such as quotes or brackets that i ignore or use for other purposes.
 Let me know if this is an issue, or use FULL_INDEXING for these cases.
 Full indexing is available with the TOGGLE_KEY or directly with single quote.
 You may also use "/" to edit the pattern and use numbers, brackets etc.